nodesandpixels/nodesandpixels/README.md

-@nodesandpixels is a modern web development company see more at https://nodesandpixels.com
+@nodesandpixels is a modern web development company. see more at https://nodesandpixels.com